deput/RWTaskKit/README.md

 ```

-For a sophisticated Application, this would be a disaster for developer to maintain.
+For a sophisticated application, this would be a disaster for developer to maintain.

 RWTaskKit is born to solve this issue!
 It helps programers to perform tasks seperately.
 Forget AppDelegate from now on!